 The Quitclaim Deed offers the least protection for the buyer.
 It is called a Quitclaim Deed because when the grantor transfers the property to the buyer (i.e., the grantee), it terminates the grantor’s rights and claims to the property.
 Unlike with Warranty Deeds, Quitclaim Deeds contain no title covenants.
 So not only is the grantor not guaranteeing that there are no liens or encumbrances on the property, they aren’t even guaranteeing they own the property.

-Our local estate planning attorneys are currently charging a low flat fee to prepare your quit claim deed for you to execute and record on your own in the Probate Court where the property is located Because Quit claim Deeds lack such covenants that buyers typically demand, they are rarely used except in specific circumstances.
+Our local property deed attorneys are currently charging $250 to prepare your quit claim deed for you to record yourself.
+We charge an additional $100 to record or file it for you.
+Once it is executed, whether we record it or you do, it has to be recorded in the Probate Court where the property is located and they charge a recording fee Whether you need a property deed in Montgomery Birmingham, Anniston, Huntsville, or anywhere else in Alabama we can help.
+Because Quit claim Deeds lack such covenants that buyers typically demand, they are rarely used except in specific circumstances.
 Sometimes they will be used in land transfers between family members, as gifts, or to transfer personal property into a business entity or vice-versa.
 Another reason you might use a Quit claim Deed is after a divorce when one spouse may deed over real property to their ex-spouse.
 In this situation, the buyer is usually familiar with the property and knows the grantor owns the land.

 Quitclaim deeds may not sound appealing, for instance, but they are generally a quicker and less expensive way to transfer property ownership if you know the owner and consider it a “low risk.”
-Most Alabama attorneys can prepare a deed for you for a low flat rate.
-Our attorneys charge $150.00 to prepare a Quitclaim deed and also offer low flat fees for the other types of deeds as well.
-Call today for a quick consultation to determine what type of property deed in Alabama is right for you.
+Our attorneys charge $500.00 to prepare a Quitclaim deed and record it for you.
+Call today for a quick consultation to determine what type of property deeds in Alabama are right for you.